-The Macro Area Chief Risk Officer participates in the inter-functional committees that oversee the assumption of major risks (Risk Committee, Assets & Liabilities Committee, Credit Committee, Non-Financial Risk Committee, as well as Audit Council and Regional Data Council) and is called upon to assess the Bank's most important transactions, on which he/she expresses a binding opinion.
+: Area Chief Risk Officer participates in the inter-functional committees that oversee the assumption of major risks (Risk Committee, liabilities Committee, Credit Committee, Non-Financial Risk Committee, as well as Audit Council and Regional Data Council) and is called sess the Bank's most important transactions, on which he/she expresses a binding opinion;

-Ine controls (first level controls), designed to ensure the Group companies' operations are performed correctly.
+- line controls (first level controls), designed to ensure the Group companies' operations are performed correctly.
 They are performed by the same units that carry out the transactions or as part of back office procedures, which are often automated through IT procedures.
 They basically consist of hierarchical controls, applying the "four eyes" principle to transactions, and ensuring separation of duties, reconciliation with external sources and monitoring of access to systems.

-The Bank's general system of internal controls also includes specific organisational and control procedures to comply with the regulatory capital requirements as set out and defined in the Bank's ICAAP (Internal Capital Adequacy Assessment Process) policy and specific documents that regulate the related operating procedures.
+The Bank's general system of internal controls also includes specific organisational and control procedures to comply w requirements as set out and defined in the Bank's ICAAP (Internal Capital Adequacy Assessment Process) policy and regulate the related operating procedures.